l7mp/learning-go/99-labs/02-webapps/README.md

 > **Note**: The fully qualified domain name (FQDN) of our Service is `helloworld.default.svc.cluster.local`, but any subdomain of that will correctly resolve the cluster IP as long as the subdomain unambiguously identifies a Service.

 > **Note**: The `default` in the above FQDN refers to the Kubernetes namespace called `default`.
-Namespaces are an extremely useful Kubernetes concept to isolate workloads running in the same cluster but we won't have time to go into the detauls.
+Namespaces are an extremely useful Kubernetes concept to isolate workloads running in the same cluster but we won't have time to go into the details.

 But perhaps even more importantly, the two HTTP queries to the Service were responded by different pods (first by `helloworld-67f7d78ccd-2fklj` and then by `helloworld-67f7d78ccd-qn6wk`).
 This highlights one of the most important properties of Kubernetes Services: they spread requests randomly across the pods of the Service, which makes sure the load is evenly distributed between the replicas.